Evo Terra: Travel blogging

 In January 2015, Terra and his wife, Sheila Dee, sold everything in order to travel the world.
 The couple began a blog and a podcast called The Opportunistic Travelers, as well as a second travel podcast called This One Time.
 The blog is known for its exploration of novel methods of financing travel, including long-term housesitting in their desired travel destinations.
 Terra delivered the opening keynote address at both the TBEX Asia Pacific travel writers' convention in the Philippines in October 2016 and the MATKA Nordic Travel Fair in January 2017.

 Other endeavors

 Evo Terra has spoken on the subjects of entrepreneurship, digital marketing, and technological innovation at events such as the 2011 South by Southwest conference and Ignite Phoenix.
 In 2015, Terra was a keynote speaker on the subject of digital strategy at the UnGagged conference in London, England.
 Terra also regularly appears at fandom conventions in various capacities, such as panel discussions on the podcasting track at Dragon Con and even a musical performance with George Hrab's Triologic at Balticon in 2011.
+He writes a weekly newsletter for fans of complete audio fiction called 'The End'.